Your guide to working remotely in Slack

 Share channels with your external partners

-Whether you’re working with a vendor on a project, a customer on a contract or a partner on a campaign, you can use a shared channel to connect your two organisations.
+Whether you’re working with a vendor on a project, a customer on a contract, or a partner on a campaign, you can use a shared channel to connect your two organizations.

 Note: Shared channels is a paid Slack feature.
-Learn more about our subscriptions here.
+Learn more about our plans here.

 From there, copy the link provided and send it to your external partner.

-- Once you’ve connected through a shared channel, you’ll also be able to send direct messages to one another across company lines – perfect for discussing edits and clearing up confusion one-to-one.
+- Once you’ve connected through a shared channel, you’ll also be able to send direct messages to one another across company lines—perfect for discussing edits and clearing up confusion one on one.

 - Head over to our collection of resources on shared channels to learn more about how they work and how to set one up.

-Whether your team uses G Suite or Office 365, Dropbox or Box, Zoom or role-specific tools such as Salesforce and Jira, Slack integrates with the essential tools that organisations rely on.
-When all your tools work together and can be accessed from one place, you’ll spend less time switching between apps and browser tabs and more time focused on moving your work forwards.
+Whether your team uses G Suite or Office 365, Dropbox or Box, Zoom or role-specific tools like Salesforce and Jira, Slack integrates with the essential tools that organizations rely on.
+When all your tools work together and can be accessed from one place, you’ll spend less time switching between apps and browser tabs and more time focused on moving your work forward.

 View and download these tools and more in our App Directory: